 What about images and CAD schematics?

-We encourage CAD-generated schematics.
-If you don't have access to commercial software, there are many free alternatives, such as CircuitLab, an online design and simulation website, gEDA & KiCad, open-source EDA systems, and Eagle CAD, which has a free version that should support any Design Idea.
+We strongly encourage CAD-generated schematics.
+If you don't have access to commercial software, there are many free alternatives, such as CircuitLab, an online design and simulation website, gEDA & KiCad, open-source EDA systems, LTspice, and Eagle CAD & DipTrace, commercial programs with free versions.
 On the web site, images can be 600 pixels wide, maximum.
 If you can make your schematic legible at this size, perfect.
 If not, we'll link it to a larger version.
 Don't worry about downsizing images.
 We can do that.

 Can I put hyperlinks to related content in my Design Idea?

 Absolutely!
 Links to software downloads, related articles, additional technical information, white papers, and any related topic are strongly encouraged.
 Readers find them very helpful.